Squirrelcoding/ML-construction-crew/README.md

 ## Features

-- [ ] Implement JWT and account system
+- [ x ] Implement JWT and account system
-- [ ] Download and find a way to host the FashionMNIST dataset
+- [ ] Find a way to host basic datasets
 - [ ] Add a way to make a new model
 - [ ] Add a way to view all models
 - [ ] Add a layer to a new model